 Turkey Creek Trail – The scenic drive to Turkey Creek Trail is just as much fun as the hike itself.
 The trail starts just outside the entrance of Emma Long Park.
 It’s a pet-friendly trail too.
 You can also go into Emma Long Park, with paid admission, and dip your toes in the Colorado River.
 There is a playground there too.

 Address: 1401-1711 City Park Rd, Austin, TX 78730

 Bull Creek and St Edwards Greenbelt Trails – Another scenic drive and hike is along Spicewood Springs Rd to reach the Bull Creek District Park and Edwards trails.
 Both trail systems meander along Bull Creek and offer gorgeous natural surroundings.
-There even a few spots to swim.
-From Cedar Park, take Anderson Mill Rd and turn right on Spicewood Pkwy, left on Top Ridge, Right on Scotland Well, Right on Spicewood Springs Rd and then Left to continue on Spicewood Springs Rd.
-After several scenic low water crossings, you will come to the St Edwards Trail head on the right.
+There are even a few spots to swim.
+From Cedar Park, take Anderson Mill Rd and turn right on Spicewood Pkwy, left on Top Ridge, Right on Scotland Well, Right on Spicewood Springs Rd, and then Left to continue on Spicewood Springs Rd.
+After several scenic low-water crossings, you will come to the St Edwards Trailhead on the right.
 Continue on for access to Bull Creek trails.
 Both trail systems connect in the Jester area.